TUESDAY, AUGUST 12

 BREAK

-Refreshments and snacks will be served.
+Refreshments and snacks will be served in the lobby outside the Moot Courtroom.
+Snacks and refreshments available.
 Connect with peers, take a breather, and get ready for the final part of the evening.

 360 Student Support

 You don’t have to walk through your first year of law school alone!
 There are support systems built into UB Law to assist all students along the way.
-In this session, you will learn about library resources, how to become involved in student activities and organizations, academic advising, registration, exams, accommodations, and more…
+In this session, you will learn about library resources, career counseling, academic advising, registration, exams, accommodations, and how to become involved in student activities and organizations.

 Law Library Director, CJ Pipins

-Assistant Director of Enrollment & Academic Planning, Katie Rolfes
+Assistant Director, Registration & Academic Planning, Katie Rolfes

 Director of Student Support, Erin Brady